ittenes/Antonio-Laudcode_columbus17/README.md

 For example, the following is a screenshot of a Tensorboard comparing two different experiments with learning rate decays that kick in at different points.
 The learning rate drops in half at 60k iterations for the green experiment and 300k iterations for red experiment.

 <img src=http://russellsstewart.com/s/tensorbox/tensorboard_loss.png></img>

+## Community

+If you're new to object detection, and want to chat with other people that are working on similar problems, check out the community chat at https://gitter.im/Russell91/TensorBox, especially on Saturdays.